How to Succeed at Work after an Injury or Disability With a Reasonable Accommodation Request

-Comprehensive Guide on How to Request a Reasonable Accommodation From Your West Virginia employer Under the ADA
+Injured Workers Have a Right to a Reasonable Accommodation From West Virginia Employers Under the ADA

 West Virginia has the highest disability rate in the nation.
-With 19% disabled, that means 347,260 West Virginians may have a health condition, injury or disability that prevents them from employment.
+With 19% disabled, that means approximately 347,260 West Virginians have a health condition, injury, or disability that prevents them from working.
 But, it doesn’t have to be this way.
-The Office of Disability Employment Policy says many can return to work when given even simple modifications.
+The Office of Disability Employment Policy says many can return to work when given even simple modifications at their job site.

-If you are a qualified individual, the Americans with Disabilities Act (ADA) requires employers to provide reasonable accommodations that allow you to perform your tasks.
+If you are a qualified individual, the Americans with Disabilities Act (ADA) may require your employer to provide you with reasonable accommodations that allow you to perform your tasks.
 A few examples of reasonable accommodations include an employer making existing facilities accessible; job restructuring; part-time or modified work schedules; acquiring or modifying equipment; changing tests, training materials, or policies.

 So, how do you approach the touchy subject of asking your employer for something that could cost them money?

 Approaching an employer can be intimidating.
 Your boss may be culturally progressive, ethical, and generous, or maybe quite the opposite.
 Regardless, you can aim to reach a win-win solution.
-The information below can help you get clear and confident when making your request if you have an injury or disability that’s interfering with your ability to do your job.
+The information below can help you get clear and confident when making your request and can connect you with organizations that can help you prepare your reasonable accommodation request.

-#1 Understand your right under the Americans with Disabilities Act (ADA)
+#1 Understand your rights under the Americans with Disabilities Act (ADA)

 If you satisfy the skill, experience, and other job-related requirements of the position and can perform the essential job functions of the position, with or without reasonable accommodation, you are “qualified” and protected under Title I of the ADA.
 What’s more, the ADA, Title I , requires employers to provide you a “reasonable accommodation” so you can successfully do your job.